kdl-org/kdl4j/README.md

         .setMaxDepth(1) // With the above, searches only the children of children of the root document .search(); // execute the search
 ```

+In a addition, the `Search` object exposes two more functions: `filter()` and `mutate(fun)`.
+These are called instead of
+the final `search()`, and either remove all nodes not matching the specified predicates or allow mutation of all matching
+nodes.
+Both return a new `KDLDocument`.

 ## Contributing